The Complete Legal Guide For Running Sweepstakes, Contests, & More

 This section is where you'll include any winner verification requirements.
 The most basic method of winner verification is requiring the potential winner to provide a copy of their government-issued ID - primarily to prove they’re compliant with the entry requirements stated at the beginning of the rules such as residency status and age.

-Winner verification can be conducted for any prize at the Sponsor’s discretion.
-Winner verification is especially necessary when the prizing is higher in value or the value is over a certain amount.
 For example, any prize over $600 (whether it’s cash or a physical object that retails for $600 or more) is considered taxable and must be reported to the IRS.
-So the winner receiving that prize will need to complete an affidavit and have it notarized to show they A) understand the terms for accepting the prize and B) provide the Sponsor with the necessary personal information to receive a 1099 for tax purposes.
+So the winner receiving that prize will need to complete an affidavit and have it notarized to show they A) understand the terms for accepting the prize and B) provide the Sponsor with the necessary personal information to receive an IRS 1099-MISC for tax purposes.

-9. Prizing
+9. Prizing and Odds of Winning

 10. Privacy Policies and Data Collection